pixelzery/pixelzery.github.io/projects/_posts/2018-09-20-answerbot.md

 a,b,c,d
 ```

-This can, of course, be extended for an input list of any length, and that is how I implemented the algorithm.

 ## Grouping Permutations

-For every grouping of the terms, we also want to consider all the different ways of ordering the different groups too.
+For every grouping of the terms, we also want to consider all the different ways of ordering them too.
 E.g: `[["country"], ["home"]]` should be considered as well as `[["home"], ["country"]]`.

 This is done using the standard-library `itertools`‘s `permutation` function.
+[View code](https://github.com/makurell/AnswerBot/blob/master/answerbot.py#L204).

 # Searching

-Now we have a list of “groupings” (variations) of groups of terms.
-This section deals with the searching for candidate pages and the parsing of relevant information from those pages for each variation.

 ## Candidate Searching

-Here, I use `candidate` to refer to a potentially relevant Wikipedia Page from which relevant information may potentially be extracted.
-The aim of this section is to find the best (most relevant) such candidates.

-Initially, the first group (which may consist of one or more keywords) of each of the different groupings are run through the Wikipedia search API (I used the python wrapper library called `wikipedia` for this) to get some initial candidates.
+Initially, the first group (which may consist of one or more keywords) of each of the different groupings are run through the Wikipedia search API (I used the python wrapper library called `wikipedia` for this) to get some initial candidate pages.

-The titles of the candidates then have the semantic similarity between them and the group of keywords calculated (provided by SpaCy)  to serve as a metric for relevancy, and those under a certain threshold are discarded.
+The titles of the candidates then have the semantic similarity between them and the group of terms calculated (provided by SpaCy)  to serve as a metric for relevancy, and those under a certain threshold are discarded.

-Relevancy metric (want to maximise) for a given page $$p$$:
+Relevancy metric (want to maximise) for a given page $$p$$ and grouping $$g$$:

 $$
 s(p_t,g_0)
 $$

-Where $$s(..,..)$$ is spacy’s semantic similarity function and $$g_0$$ corresponds to the 0-th group of the grouping (first group) and $$p_t$$ corresponds to the page’s title.
+Where $$s(..,..)$$ is spacy’s semantic similarity function, and $$p_t$$ corresponds to the page’s title.
+NB: $$g_0$$ corresponds to the 0-th group of the grouping (the first group).

-Only the titles are used for the elimination because getting the entire content for each candidate, given the amount of candidates at this stage, will mean an almost unfeasibly large number of additional API requests to be made to Wikipedia and may also mean that the semantic similarity calculations take longer to be performed (due to the size of the texts being considered).
-The amount of external API calls is tried to be kept to a minimum as much as possible because sending and receiving data over the internet takes a relatively long time and the wait times can quickly add up (also, excessive requests to Wikipedia is not very nice to their servers~)
+Only the titles are used for the elimination because getting the entire content for each candidate, given the amount of candidates at this stage, will mean a large number of additional API requests to be made to Wikipedia, which should be minimised because sending and receiving data over the internet takes a relatively long time (also, excessive requests to Wikipedia is not very nice to their servers).

 After the elimination, the contents of all the remaining pages are then downloaded through the API, and are kept in order of their relevancy levels - their “score”.

 ## Page Ranking

-Now that we have a list of potentially relevant Wikipedia pages as well as the list of groupings to be considered (from the parsing section), we can now start thinking of parsing relevant data.

-To start off the evaluation process, for each grouping, each page is ranked in terms of relevancy to the grouping.
+Now that we have the contents, for each grouping, each page is ranked in terms of relevancy to the _specific_ grouping.
 This is, again, done with SpaCy’s semantic similarity calculation functionality, however this time, the _whole contents_ of each page are considered.

 Ranking metric (want to maximise) for a given page: